Zeeuws Archief: Collection

-The Zeeuws Archief manages archives and collections from national, provincial and private institutions with the province of Zeeland or its predecessors as its area of operation and from municipal authorities and private institutions in the municipalities of Middelburg, Veere and Kapelle and predecessors; a total of approximately 34 kilometres.
+The Zeeuws Archief manages archives and collections from national, provincial, and private institutions with the province of Zeeland or its predecessors as its area of operation and from municipal authorities and private institutions in the municipalities of Middelburg, Veere and Kapelle and predecessors.
+If arranged linear, the collection would be approximately 34 km long.

 The archives include that of the Middelburgse Commercie Compagnie and that of the shipyard Koninklijke Maatschappij De Schelde, which both are included on the Unesco World Heritage List for documents.
 Another important archive is that of the Deltadienst (Delta Service) in which the Delta Plan and Delta Works are recorded.

 In addition to the physical storage location for archive documents, the Zeeuws Archief has also had an e-depot since 2015, in which the ‘digital born’ archives of the provincial government institutions are stored.
 The Zeeuws Archief is working intensively on digitizing frequently consulted archive documents, such as those of the Stichting Herbouw Middelburg (Foundation for Reconstruction of Middelburg), the Audit Chamber archives and those of the Municipal Works department Middelburg.
 Between 2018 and 2023, the digitized archive increased from 8.39 to 37.32 Gigabytes.
-Approximately 2.8 million web pages are visited annually.
-That is a multiple of the physical visitors.
+Approximately 2.8 million web pages are visited annually, which is several times more than physical visitors.
 Each year, between 1,500 and 2,000 visitors come to the Middelburg branch, who together request approximately eight- to ten thousand archive documents.

 In 2007 the Zeeland Archives conclude a service agreement with the Zeeland Islands Water Board, now Scheldestromen Water Board and its legal predecessors as far as the Zeeland islands are concerned, were managed by the Zeeland Archives and made available in the study room.
 The archives of the former Zeeland Flanders Water Board are managed and made available in het Water Board office in Terneuzen.